seek-oss/seek.automation.stub/README.md

 performance.MinExecutionTime
 ```

-## Notes

-I have added usage tests for this library.
-However, as time permits unit tests will also be added.

 ## Tips and Tricks

 There is a small feature built into the library where if you need to auto-generate some IDs or Guids you can easily do